 Leave all your worries with him, because he cares for you.
 1 Peter 5:7

 There are many benefits to putting aside all secular activities for 24 hours, to give 1/7th of our busy lives to focus on God, rest, and relaxation.
-Personally, to look forward to the weekly 7th day spiritual sabbatical that lifts my spirits, enables a stronger relationship with God, and keeps me on a procrastination-free schedule during the other six days.
+Personally, to look forward to the weekly 7th-day spiritual sabbatical lifts my spirits, and enables me to have a stronger relationship with God.
+Since one 24-hr day is devoted to cease all activities that are not spiritual, it keeps me on a procrastination-free schedule during the other six days.

 Friday is our time for preparation; we cook our meals, clean, and complete all secular activities prior to sunset.
 When I was employed, part of my preparation was completed on Thursday night.
 Once I made the decision to commit to Sabbath keeping, my daily strength to prepare for the Sabbath increased, all because I made the decision to honor Exodus 20:8-11.